raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 ### 3. Grading Changes in Anatomy & Physiology

 Thanks to a discussion about grades with Heather Eubanks, I made adjustments to the grading structure of my Biology lab quizzes.
-Initially, my quizzes included built-in attendance points, but I hadn’t offered any make-up alternatives at the start of the quarter.
-Since then, I’ve added additional make-up options to ensure students have the opportunity to earn credit.
+My quizzes now have built-in make-up alternatives to ensure students have the opportunity to earn credit following an absense.

 <img src="/images/portfolio/portfolio-1.png" alt="review" width="45%" align="center"/> <img src="/images/portfolio/portfolio-3.png" alt="review" width="45%" align="center"/>